ral-facilities/daaas-info/docs/sources/isis-specifications.rst.txt

 Updated: 2024-02

 Notes:

-* Pool size: The number of workspaces (VMs) available of a type to be claimed by the users.
+* **Pool size**: The number of workspaces (VMs) available of a type to be claimed by the users.

-* Max size: The maximum number of one type workspaces that can be used at the same time.
+* **Max size**: The maximum number of one type workspaces that can be used at the same time.

-* If max number of workspaces are claimed, no more workspaces will be built in the pool.
+* If max number of workspaces are claimed, user would get alert "No workspaces available".

+* If no workspaces in the pool are ready, user would get alert "No workspaces available".

 .. list-table::
     :widths: 20 25 5 5 10 10 10 10 10